Facts about the Smithsonian Institution

-Budget—The Smithsonian’s federal appropriation for fiscal year 2014 (Oct.
-1, 2013–Sept.
-30, 2014) is $805 million.
+Budget—The Smithsonian’s federal appropriation for fiscal year 2015 (Oct.
+1, 2014–Sept.
+30, 2015) is $819.5 million.
 The Institution is about 60 percent federally funded (a combination of the congressional appropriation and federal grants and contracts).
-In addition, the Smithsonian has trust funds, which include both contributions from private sources (endowments; donations from individuals, corporations and foundations; and memberships) and revenues from the Smithsonian Enterprises operation (magazines, mail-order catalog, product development, entertainment, shops, restaurants and concessions).
+In addition, the Smithsonian has trust funds or non-federal funds, which include contributions from private sources (endowments; donations from individuals, corporations and foundations; and memberships) and revenues from the Smithsonian Enterprises operation (magazines, mail-order catalog, product development, entertainment, shops, restaurants and concessions).

 Visitors—There were more than 28 million visits to the museums and the National Zoo in 2014.
 Admission to all Smithsonian museums in Washington is free.
 The museums are open seven days a week.
 (The Smithsonian is closed on Christmas Day.)
 A visitor’s center is located in the “Castle.”

 Smithsonian Collections—The total number of objects, works of art and specimens at the Smithsonian is estimated at nearly 138 million, including more than 127 million specimens and artifacts at the National Museum of Natural History.

-Smithsonian Affiliations—Through a program of long-term loan of collections of artifacts and the expertise of its staff, the Smithsonian shares its vast collections and expertise with museum-goers around the country.
-There are more than 175 affiliates in more than 40 states, Puerto Rico and Panama.
+Smithsonian Affiliations—Through this ambitious program of long-term loans of collections of artifacts and the expertise of its staff, the Smithsonian shares its vast collection and programmatic resources with museums and educational institutions around the country.
+There are more than 195 affiliates in more than 45 states, Puerto Rico and Panama.
 For more information, visit www.affiliations.si.edu.

-Traveling Exhibitions—The Smithsonian Institution Traveling Exhibition Service (SITES) organizes exhibitions and circulates them to museums around the country.
-Each year, SITES travels more than 50 exhibitions to hundreds of U.S. cities and towns in all 50 states and the District of Columbia, where they are viewed by millions of people.
+Traveling Exhibitions—The Smithsonian Institution Traveling Exhibition Service (SITES) organizes exhibitions on art, history and science and circulates them around the country.
+Each year, SITES travels more than 40 exhibitions to hundreds of U.S. cities and towns in all 50 states and the District of Columbia, where they are viewed by millions of people.

 Research Facilities—These include Archives of American Art, Smithsonian Conservation Biology Institute, Smithsonian Astrophysical Observatory, Smithsonian Environmental Research Center, Museum Conservation Institute, Smithsonian Institution Libraries, Smithsonian Institution Archives, Smithsonian Tropical Research Institute and the Marine Station at Fort Pierce, Fla.